 On completion of wooden objects or structures, you need to apply a protective coating.
-We call this protective coating finish.
+We call this a protective coating finish.
 Applying finish to wood can be easy or difficult depending on the type of finish you apply.
 In this post, we discuss polyurethane as a wood sealer and other sealers.

-We apply a sealer to wood to protect it from damage.
+We apply a sealer to the wood to protect it from damage.
 Wood sealer can be oil, paint shellac, and even stain.
 It provides a layer of protection to the wood and sometimes prevents the grain from rising.
 You can apply a sealer to add color or depth to the wood.
 It is a common practice to apply a sealer to stained wood to prevent bleeding.

 For best results, after staining wood, you can sand it down and apply a coat of thinned shellac as a sealer.
 You can also use a sanding sealer or any other commercially available sealer.
 You should not use shellac if you have used a non-grain raising (NGR) stain or water-based stain.